rocket-pool/old.docs.rocketpool.net/src/overview/glossary.md

 The fundamental cryptocurrency coin generated and used by the Ethereum protocol.

 ## eth1.0
-The original Ethereum 1.0 protocol that uses a consensus mechanism known as proof of work (PoW) and uses miners to validate the block-chain.
+The original Ethereum 1.0 protocol that uses a consensus mechanism known as proof of work (PoW) and uses miners to validate the blockchain.

 ## Execution (ETH1) Client
 Ethereum Software clients that run the execution layer.